Hanford and Davenport : Hathern's Plowrights

 "Implements may be sent to any part of the world, by land or water" but that "ready money will be expected from distant correspondents".

 A full list of delivery points included Inns throughout the Midlands as well as London and Manchester and Liverpool (the latter no doubt using the London to Manchester trunk road running through the village).
 In the corresponding Derbyshire Survey of 1811-1817, Messrs.
 John Hanford and Wm.
 Davenport of Hathern Turn, are listed amongst the ploughwrights who extensively supply farmers, including the Earl of Chesterfield, "with this essential article".
 During this time Joseph Hanford and wife Sarah were bringing up a family and it was their second child John Hanford, born Feb 1st 1792 (see Hathern birth records) who was to take over the reins.
+Incidentally, the Gentleman's magazine of June 1813 reported the death of Mr. Jos.
+Handford and on the following day his widow delivered her firtheenth child (ten being still alive).
 John married Elizabeth Mills from Shepshed on May 3rd 1818.
 The business seemed to go quiet for a while, though John is shown as a Plowright on the birth and baptism records of his 3 children in the Non-Conformist and Non-Parochial records for Edwyn Mills Hanford, Elizabeth Mills Handford and Henry Martyn Mills Handford.
 In a newspaper aricle of 1843, a Mr. Hanford, was recorded as assisting at a Branch Missionary Society in the Wesleyan Chapel Hathern.
 In 1846, John Hanford of Hathern exhibited a Scuffler at the Annual meeting of the Loughborough Agricultural Association and "all the ploughs except 2 used in the ploughing competition at Cotes were made by Mr. Handford of Hathern".
 Following are the 3 entries made in the Non-Conformist records :-

 We can see the family of John (Plough Maker) and Elizabeth first in the 1841 census, their 3 children still at home.
 No street is specified but by association with subsequent records it is Derby Road.
 Some land was sold in 1846, "N.E. of the Turnpike Road leading to Derby that was actually called Hanford's Close".
 In 1846 and then again in 1854, it is John who is recorded as an Agricultural Implement Maker.
 In 1849 Edwin registered and exhibited a new implement he had designed, a double-acting draught iron plough.
 By the 1851 census all 3 children have left home and John, Agricultural Implement Maker, now "employed by his son" lives on Derby Road only 2 doors away from his son Edwin, now "a Plowright employing 6 men" who lives with wife Betsey from Normanton-on-Soar.
 Their wealth was indicated by the presence of a servant.
 Lodging with them was a Plowright Journeyman.The neighbours on their other side were, in order, William Pollard, farmer ; Hannah Swift, proprieter of lodging-house ; Samuel Sutton, Agricultural Implement Maker and William Harriman, Master Blacksmith.
 It is during this period that Hanson's Agricultural Implements seem to regain their reputation.
 In the 1854 Leics Trade directory, it is John who is recorded as a maker of agricultural implements.
 At many of the local agricultural shows, it is farmers and their workers using Hanford products that win the most prizes.